mihai2537/todo-app/README.md

   - [Screenshot](#screenshot)
   - [Links](#links)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 **Note**: This solution does not aim to create interactivity / usability of the app, it's just a design implementation.
-For the interaactive solution please check my todo-app-react solution [here](https://github.com/mihai2537/todo-app-react).
+For the interactive solution please check my todo-app-react solution [here](https://github.com/mihai2537/todo-app-react).

 ### Screenshot